H. Lee Moffitt: Career

 Moffitt was elected to the Florida House in 1974, serving Tampa, Florida.
 He served as Democratic member of the Florida House of Representatives, holding various positions throughout his ten years of service there.
 In 1976 he was selected as the Most Effective First-Term House member and presented with the Allen Morris Award by the Florida Times-Union.
 From 1978 to 1980 he chaired the Commerce Committee, and the House Reapportionment Committee from 1980 to 1982.
 He was again selected by St. Petersburg Times (now Tampa Bay Times) as the "most Effective Member of the House" in 1982, as Chairman of the House Reapportionment Committee.

 In November 1982, he was elected Speaker of the Florida House of Representatives and served in this capacity until 1984.
 He retired from the legislature in 1984 to return to the practice of law.

 During his legislative career he passed constitutional resolutions that created a merit selection process for the Florida Appellate Judiciary and granting Floridians a right to privacy.
 Both constitutional amendments were approved by Florida voters.
 He also led the effort to pass the Water Quality and Assurance Act of 1983, and the Growth Management Act of 1985.

 Moffitt serves on the board of the H. Lee Moffitt Cancer Center & Research Institute and on the Board of M2Gen, a for-profit subsidiary of the Moffitt Cancer Center.
-He was also the first University of South Florida alumni to be presented with the Distinguished Alumni Award in 1976.
+He was also the first University of South Florida alumnus to be presented with the Distinguished Alumni Award in 1976.